fauvernierma/survPen/README.md

 ![plot of chunk plot-surface](figure/plot-surface-1.png)

+As you can see, tensor product splines allow capturing complex effects and interactions while the penalization limits overfitting issues.
+The example above shows a bi-dimensional function but you can use tensor product splines to model the interaction structure of more than two covariates.

 ## Contributing

 File an issue [here](https://github.com/fauvernierma/survPen/issues) if there is a feature, or a dataset, that you think is missing from the package, or better yet submit a pull request!